dlmeduLi/filter-reads/README.md

 ## *.mup files

-*.mup files illustrate the underline algorithms the script uses, they can be opened with [https://www.mindmup.com](https://www.mindmup.com) an on-line mind storm editor.
+*.mup files illustrate the underlying algorithms the script uses, they can be opened with [https://www.mindmup.com](https://www.mindmup.com) an on-line mind storm editor.